-- Is the action/service mandated by law? - Is this action provided/accessible only to students who are English learners, low income and/or in foster care? - Does this action principally benefit students who are English learners, low income and/or in foster care?
+- Is the action/service mandated by law? - Is this action provided/accessible only to students identified as English Learners, Low-Income, and/or Foster Youth? - Does this action principally benefit students identified as English Learners, Low-Income, and/or Foster Youth?